SumianVoice/TransVoice-Wiki/wiki/pages/resonance/index.md

 ## What is Resonance
 The space in a container is it's internal volume, like the air in a pipe.
 Resonance is how sound is affected by the shape and amount of that space.
 We hear this quality as low and high resonance.
 A low resonance sound will seem darker and booming, where as a high resonance sound will be bright or even buzzy.
 Think of cartoon characters; a giant will have a booming, low resonance voice, whereas a goblin for example might have a high resonance voice.

+Low resonance sound:
+<audio controls> <source src="/audio/tone-highpitch-lowresonance.ogg" type="audio/ogg"> Your browser does not support the audio element. </audio>
+High resonance sound:
+<audio controls> <source src="/audio/tone-highpitch-highresonance.ogg" type="audio/ogg"> Your browser does not support the audio element. </audio>

 Every space has resonance frequencies.
-When a sound passes through that space, frequencies in the sound near the resonance frequencies of the space are highlighted.
+When a sound passes through that space, frequencies in the sound near the resonance frequencies of that space are filtered to be louder.
 You can hear a resonance frequency when you blow air across the lip of a bottle.
 The more water (and thus less air) is in the bottle, the higher the whistle sound produced.
 Your vocal tract is similar to this, though much more complex of course.

 However, this is all just context.
 It's best not to think about resonance as formants or physical space changes but just as how the voice sounds.
 We're much better equipped to change sound color than we are to change physical aspects of our vocal tract.

 Here's a 32 second video explaining resonance:
-{% include youtube.html id="v-resonance-30s" ytid="h9oHUOMLmQo" %}
+{% include youtube.html id="v-resonance-30s" ytid="h9oHUOMLmQo" yttitle="Resonance Explained in 30 seconds" %}

 And here's a more in-depth video on it:
-{% include youtube.html id="v-resonance-intro" ytid="sxowishWgwI" %}
+{% include youtube.html id="v-resonance-intro" ytid="sxowishWgwI" yttitle="Introduction to how resonance works" %}

 ## Exercises
 To raise resonance in general, using a combination of modifications.